COALAIP/specs/README.md

 independently?

+##### Allowing Parties to Sign Metadata

+As we envision future identity registries to be built on top of public ledgers, we need to ensure that users are able to include a cryptographic identity with any registered identities, allowing them to sign any submitted metadata.
+Luckily, the [Friend of a Friend Project](http://www.foaf-project.org/) has already thought about this and provide the [Web of Trust RDF ontology](http://xmlns.com/wot/0.1/) for signing RDF documents with public-key cryptography.
+Integrating this ontology into our identity model, we could get something like:

+- TODO:
+    - Give an code example how WOT could look like in an immutable ledger
+    - Make sure that the *immutability* is not violated, the WOT ontology as of now only work with mutability

-### The LCC Creation Model
+### The LCC Creation `Entity`

-A LCC RRM Creation model describes something directly or indirectly made by human beings.
+A RRM Creation model describes something directly or indirectly made by human beings.
 According to the specification, it has only a single required property:

 - **CreationMode:** Can take the values `lcc:Manifestation` or `lcc:Work`